impostorsguides/impostorsguides.github.io/rbenv/part-1/1-h-content.md

 ## What is a process?

 I Google "what is a process in unix" and find a few answers.
-The first one is from [TechTarget.com](https://archive.ph/1gKHE):
+The first one is from [TechTarget.com](https://web.archive.org/web/20230306013812/https://www.techtarget.com/whatis/definition/process){:target="_blank" rel="noopener"}:

 <p style="text-align: center">
   <img src="/assets/images/what-is-a-process.png" width="70%" alt="What is a process in UNIX?" style="border: 1px solid black; padding: 0.5em">